linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ### Open the Right-click Menu

-Open the right-click menu of the current object by long-press and release on the touchscreen.
+Open the right-click menu of the current object by long-press for 1 second and release on the touchscreen.

 ###  Open Workspace

-Slide in from the left side of the screen to open Workspace.
+Slide in from the bottom of the screen exceeding the dock's height to open Workspace.

+### Call out Clipboard

+Slide in from the left edge of the screen exceeding the dock's height to call out Clipboard.

-###  Open Control Center
+### Call out Notification Center

-Slide in from the right side of the screen to open Control Center.
+Slide in from the right edge of the screen exceeding the dock's height to call out Notification Center.

 ### Call out Dock

-When the Dock is set as "Always Hidden", if the Dock is at the bottom, slide in upward from the bottom edge of the screen to call it out; and if the Dock is on the top, slide in downward from the upper edge of the screen to call it out.
+When the Dock is set as "Always Hidden" or "Smart Hide", if the Dock is at the bottom, slide in upward from the bottom edge of the screen to call it out; and if the Dock is on the top, slide in downward from the upper edge of the screen to call it out.

 ### Backward/Forward